Skip to content

 Improved high availability with self-healing

-Another new feature is the new self-healing logic in HA clusters.
-The control plane continuously monitors the status of both systems and automatically corrects deviations.
-If differences in the configuration or sync status are detected, the firewall automatically initiates a correction.
-This reduces error situations, lowers maintenance costs and noticeably improves availability.
-In practice, this means fewer unplanned restarts and more stable cluster performance.
+The new self-healing logic in HA clusters is also important.
+The Control Plane continuously monitors the state of both systems and automatically corrects deviations.
+If differences in configuration or synchronization status are detected, the firewall initiates a correction on its own.
+This reduces error conditions, lowers maintenance effort, and noticeably improves availability.
+In practice, that means fewer unplanned restarts and more stable cluster performance.

 Technical perspective and future

-The new Xstream architecture lays the foundation for future features such as n-node clustering, fully containerized security services and a fully-fledged REST API for remote management and automation.
-Sophos Firewall v22 is thus clearly moving towards a platform architecture that is reminiscent of modern cloud principles – service-based, dynamic and security-centric.
+The new Xstream architecture lays the foundation for future features such as n-node clustering, fully containerized security services, and a full REST API for remote management and automation.
+Sophos Firewall v22 is therefore clearly moving toward a platform architecture that resembles modern cloud principles: service-based, dynamic, and security-centric.

-From a professional point of view, this upgrade is more than just a technical update.
-It is changing the way firewalls will be designed in the future.
-Away from monolithic appliances and towards a flexible, service-oriented infrastructure that can be adapted quickly and managed automatically.
-For operators with high demands on uptime, compliance and scalability, this is a decisive step forward.
+From a professional perspective, this redesign is more than a technical update.
+It changes how firewalls will be built in the future: away from monolithic appliances and toward flexible, service-oriented infrastructure that can adapt quickly and be managed automatically.
+For operators with high requirements for uptime, compliance, and scalability, this is a decisive step forward.

-I completely agree – the reorientation towards CPU-based processing makes perfect technical sense.
-Not all XGS appliances have an NPU, which has accelerated traffic, and virtual firewalls in particular have always been at a disadvantage here.
-With the new architecture, performance is being shifted back to modern CPUs, which ensures uniform behavior across all platforms.
-In the older XGS desktop models, the combination of CPU and NPU was also thermally demanding, which led to higher noise levels.
-The new generations are significantly quieter thanks to the elimination of this dual processor load.
-Anyone who remembers the comparison will understand why the move back to CPU optimization makes strategic and practical sense.
+I completely agree: the shift back toward CPU-based processing makes strong technical sense.
+Not all XGS appliances have an NPU for traffic acceleration, and virtual firewalls were always at a disadvantage here.
+With the new architecture, performance is again shifted more strongly toward modern CPUs, which creates consistent behavior across all platforms.
+On older XGS desktop models, the combination of CPU and NPU was also thermally demanding and led to higher noise levels.
+The newer generations are significantly quieter because this dual-processor load is gone.
+Anyone who remembers the comparison understands why the return to CPU optimization makes sense both strategically and practically.

-Sophos Firewall v22 uses a modernized Linux kernel (v6.6+) for increased security, performance and scalability.
-Key aspects are stricter process isolation and comprehensive mitigations against side-channel attacks and CPU vulnerabilities such as Spectre, Meltdown, L1TF, MDS, Retbleed, ZenBleed and Downfall.
-Additionally active are hardened usercopy, stack canaries and Kernel Address Space Layout Randomization (KASLR).
-This reduces the exploitability of memory errors, stabilizes the runtime behaviour and strengthens the foundation of the Xstream architecture.
+Sophos Firewall v22 uses a modernized Linux kernel (v6.6+) for improved security, performance, and scalability.
+Key aspects include stricter process isolation and comprehensive mitigations against side-channel attacks and CPU vulnerabilities such as Spectre, Meltdown, L1TF, MDS, Retbleed, ZenBleed, and Downfall.
+Hardened usercopy, Stack Canaries, and Kernel Address Space Layout Randomization (KASLR) are also enabled.
+This reduces the exploitability of memory errors, stabilizes runtime behavior, and strengthens the foundation of the Xstream architecture.

 Remote Integrity Monitoring

-Remote Integrity Monitoring in SFOS v22 complements the hardening of the kernel by continuously monitoring system integrity.
-Simply put, it checks in the background whether something changes on the firewall that should not be there.
-The built-in Linux sensor for XDR registers security-relevant events at system and service level – for example, when a process starts that is not known, when configuration files are changed or rules are exported, or when critical files are manipulated.
+Remote Integrity Monitoring in SFOS v22 complements kernel hardening with continuous monitoring of system integrity.
+Put simply, it checks in the background whether something changes on the firewall that should not change.
+The built-in Linux sensor for XDR records security-relevant events at system and service level, for example when an unknown process starts, configuration files are changed, rules are exported, or critical files are modified.

-This information is sent to Sophos Central together with the time, user and source.
-There it can be linked with other data – for example from endpoints, email gateways or identity services.
-This enables administrators to detect unusual behavior more quickly and react in a targeted manner before it becomes a major problem.
+This information is sent to Sophos Central together with the time, user, and source.
+There, it can be correlated with other data, for example from endpoints, email gateways, or identity services.
+This enables administrators to detect unusual behavior faster and respond in a targeted way before it becomes a larger problem.

-For the everyday life of an IT administrator, this means that if someone tries to change something on the firewall or manipulate a file without being noticed, this is detected and reported.
-The function therefore helps to detect silent attacks or misconfigurations at an early stage without having to constantly check manually.
-At the same time, it helps Sophos to centrally monitor the behavior of installed firewalls and thus identify patterns or potential security problems.
+For day-to-day administration, this means that if someone tries to change something on the firewall unnoticed or manipulate a file, the activity is detected and reported.
+The feature helps uncover silent attacks or misconfigurations early without requiring constant manual checks.
+At the same time, it helps Sophos centrally monitor the behavior of installed firewalls and identify patterns or potential security problems.

-Active Threat Response (threat feeds for WAF and NAT) and
+Active Threat Response (Threat Feeds for WAF and NAT)

-Until now, however, these feeds have only been used to protect Sophos portals.
-NAT and WAF rules remained unaffected – which, from a practical point of view, looked less like a missing feature and more like a bug.
+Until now, however, these feeds were used only to protect Sophos portals.
+NAT and WAF rules were unaffected, which from a practical perspective looked less like a missing feature and more like a bug.

 With Sophos Firewall v22, this limitation has now been removed.
-Threat feeds are now also automatically applied to NAT and WAF rules.
-This means that as soon as a connection from an IP address is detected from a feed, the firewall automatically blocks it – even with forwarding or web server rules.
-You therefore no longer need to maintain separate rules or workarounds.
+Threat Feeds are automatically applied to NAT and WAF rules as well.
+This means that as soon as a connection from an IP address in a feed is detected, the firewall blocks it automatically, including for port forwards and web server rules.
+Separate rules or workarounds are no longer required.

-This change is a major step forward because the threat feeds now also protect productive services such as web servers and thus contribute directly to attack detection and defense.
-The firewall reacts to current threats in real time without the need for manual intervention.
-A small but technically significant detail that once again clearly increases the security value of Sophos Firewall v22.
+This change is a major step forward because Threat Feeds now also protect production services such as web servers and directly contribute to attack detection and prevention.
+The firewall responds to current threats in real time without manual intervention.
+It is a small but technically meaningful detail that clearly increases the security value of Sophos Firewall v22.

 For outbound traffic, source IP matches with NDR Essentials and external feeds are supported to identify and block compromised, unmanaged devices.
 The NDR Essentials Threat Score appears directly in the logs.
-In addition, since SFOS v21.5 MR1, the region of the NDR Essentials Data Center can be explicitly selected; by default, the region with the lowest latency is used.
+Since SFOS v21.5 MR1, the NDR Essentials data center region can also be selected explicitly; by default, the region with the lowest latency is used.

 API Access Control